gauss5930/KoRAE/README.md

 ### 2. Rating

-We utilized ChatGPT(gpt-3.5-turbo) as rater to rate the quality of dataset.
+We utilized ChatGPT(gpt-3.5-turbo) as a rater to rate the quality of the dataset.
 We considered whether to use the prompt for the evaluation in Korean or English, but we thought it would be undesirable to give evaluations in different languages, so we conducted the evaluation using the Korean prompt.
-However, since the rating code `rating/rating.py` also support English rating prompt format, you can choose the rating mode according to your preference.
+However, since the rating code `rating/rating.py` also supports the English rating prompt format, you can choose the rating mode according to your preference.

 **Korean version**
 ```